SmartNessy/smartness-analytics-portfolio/README.md

-# smartness-analytics-portfolio
+# Smartness Analytics Portfoliio
+>**Transforming enterprise data into actionable insights through Business Intelligence and AI.**

-🎯End-to-end analytics portfolio showcasing enterprise Business Intelligence, Data Analytics, AI/ML, and automation solutions.
+This portfolio demonstrates the design and development of modern Buisness Intellfience, Data Analytics, and AI solutions.

+SmartNess is a personal brand inspired by the